 Politics

 As political issues, no concern reflected in January.
-From February The Straits Times started to criticize the Authorities of China for its initial paralysis and lack of transparency about the severity of the situation.
-After the discovery of the highly infectious virus in December that allowed it to spread too far corners of the vast country and to at least 28 other countries and territories.
-Experts` urged also reflected in February by emphasizing that the world's two most powerful nations (China and the United States) must pause in their rivalry for primacy and join hands against the COVID-19.
+From February, The Straits Times started to criticize authorities in China for the country’s initial paralysis and lack of transparency about the severity of the situation.
+After discovery of the highly infectious virus in December, it was then allowed to spread to the far corners of the vast country and to at least 28 other countries and territories.
+Experts urged also reflected in February by emphasizing that the world's two most powerful nations (China and the US) must pause in their rivalry for primacy and join hands against COVID-19.

 Singapore's general election date was a key focus of editorial in March.
 It shows it worries related to the possibility of delay of the election and mentioned the concern of Prime Minister to hold the election till the Covid-19 outbreak situation gets better of making it earlier before the situation gets the worst.
 World politics also received attention from the experts.
 Mostly it criticized the United States president Trump's delayed response to take initiatives to be prepared and manage the outbreak.
 During this Pandemic time blame game between China and the United States was also criticized by experts.

-Economy
+The economy

 In Singapore, experts focused on the economy from the first week of February.
-They reflected in editorials when oil prices had fallen more than 15 percent in the peak period for oil demand in most parts of Europe, America, and a large part of Asia.
-Apart from the oil price, fall in the tourism industry, reduction of gross domestic product, recession in the global economy, supply chain disruption, all issues were the prime focuses of editorial perceptions in Singapore.
+They reflected in editorials when oil prices had fallen more than 15% in the peak period for oil demand in most parts of Europe, the US, and a large part of Asia.
+Apart from the oil price, fall in the tourism industry, reduction of GDP, recession in the global economy, supply chain disruption, all issues were the prime focuses of editorial perceptions in Singapore.

-The editorial concerns reflected the downgraded gross domestic product forecast from 0.5 to 2.5 percent to minus 0.5 to 1.5 percent provided by the Ministry of Trade and Industry; it warned for the possibility of a recession.
+The editorial concerns reflected the downgraded GDP forecast from 0.5% to 2.5% to -0.5% to 1.5% provided by the Ministry of Trade and Industry; it warned of the possibility of a recession.
 Scholars emphasized government initiatives and budget to support businesses, workers, families, and frontline agencies in the face of the ongoing COVID-19 outbreak by stating that this is not only a public health concern but an economic challenge as well.

-Environment and Wildlife, Innovation and Technology
+The environment and wildlife, innovation and technology

-While these two issues have a close relationship with the COVID-19 outbreak, the experts in the Straith Times only stated both of these crucial issues once in March.
-As an environmental aspect, reduction of pollution and improvement of ecological settings highlighted by the experts' thoughts.
+While these two issues have a close relationship with the COVID-19 outbreak, the experts in The Straits Times only stated both of these crucial issues once in March.
+From an environmental aspect, experts’ thoughts highlighted the reduction of pollution and the improvement of ecological settings.
 Their opinions reflected as birds sing without the incessant noise of traffic, murky waters of the fabled canals turned a bright blue-green in the Italian city of Venice.
 Experts also referred to the outcome of the European Space Agency, which found that the levels of nitrogen dioxide in Asia and Europe were significantly lower than for the same period last year.
 Experts also alert that this drop in emissions is likely temporary, and when the pandemic ends, and factories reopen, cars go back on the roads, and people start to travel, the carbon emissions will spike.
 Spread of fake news all over the world and postpone Olympic Games also got attention from the editorials.

-4.2.3 Printing Media in Iran: Tehran Times
+4.2.3 Print Media in Iran: Tehran Times